Head Women's Volleyball Coach

 - Strong communication skills

 While completing the application process, candidates will be prompted to submit a Letter of Application and a Resume (including the names and addresses of three references) below.
 The application letter should discuss specifically how one’s professional experiences and perspectives relate to the needs of the position and of Lenoir-Rhyne University.
-(The university’s mission, vision, and values statements may be reviewed at: http://www.lr.edu/about.)
+(The university’s mission, vision and values statements may be reviewed in the About section of our website.)
 Application review will begin immediately and will continue until the position is filled.
 Any questions or inquiries regarding the position or the search process should be directed to Kim Pate, Vice President for Athletics at email@example.com.

 Founded in 1891, Lenoir-Rhyne University is a co-educational, private liberal arts institution with 53 undergraduate degree programs and over 30 graduate degree programs.
 With a 13:1 student-to-faculty ratio, LR enrolls more than 2,700 undergraduate and graduate students and has had ten consecutive years of enrollment growth.
 Additionally, LR awards more than $22 million in merit scholarships, and nearly 99 percent of our students are awarded financial aid.
 LR’s main campus is located in Hickory, North Carolina, a town with a population of over 40,000, where both undergraduate and graduate degrees are offered.
 The University also offers graduate degree programs on its campuses in Asheville, North Carolina and Columbia, South Carolina.
 The Lutheran Theological Southern Seminary is also located in Columbia.
 The LR community strives to support an inclusive campus that promotes a safe and healthy living, learning, and working environment.
 LR students have the opportunity to participate in more than 70 clubs and student organizations designed to develop a sense of self-worth, responsibility, and accountability and to engage students in active service to the world.
 Known as the Bears, the University’s athletic teams have been a longstanding source of pride and a vital part of student life.
 LR’s NCAA Division II athletic program includes 22 intercollegiate athletic teams, 11 for men and 11 for women, which compete in the South Atlantic Conference.